VUELC/course-repository-power-automate/README.md

 # Building Course Repositories in SharePoint using Power Automate

 ## Overview
-This repository contains guidelines and files needed to create SharePoint lists corresponding to individual courses that will sync on a scheduled basis with Excel sheets that are updated with new or changed course items.
-The purpose of the Power Automate flow is to establish collaborative course repositories for instructors within a group or organization.
+This repository contains guidelines and files to help you build a collaborative course repository using Power Automate flows.
+Each flow will link to a SharePoint list corresponding to individual courses that will sync on a scheduled basis with Excel sheets you can update as needed.
+You can share these lists with anyone you like within the same group or organization.
 A professional or organizational SharePoint account is required to upload the zip file to Power Automate.

 We suggest watching the [accompanying instructional videos](http://www.google.com) for guidance in setting up your course repositories.